prince-amponsah/prince-amponsah/README.md

 ### Currently, I'm working on multiple projects involving: ###

 - Linux Administration
-- Infrastructure as Code with Terraform
+- Iac with Terraform
 - Infrastructure Configuration with Ansible
-- Cloud Solutions on AWS, GCP
+- Architecting Cloud Solutions on AWS
 - Programming/Scripting with Python and Bash
 - Containerization with Docker
 - Orchestration with Kubernetes
--  CI/CD with Jenkins and GitHub Actions
+-  CI/CD with GitHub Actions

 ### - 👯 I’m open to job roles related to Technical Support, Cloud, DevOps, Platform and SRE Engineering.